kalamuna/boxcontainer/ui/lib/vm/readme.markdown

 `'http://localhost:4243'`, which is the host/port that docker listens on by default.

+## vm.listImages()

+Return an objectMode readable stream of the available vm images.

-## vm.list()
+## vm.listContainers()

-Return an objectMode readable stream of the available VMs.
+Return an objectMode readable stream of the available vm containers.
+Containers are provisioned virtual systems with virtual hardware.